squaremo/bitsyntax-js/README.md

 The first part of a segment gives a variable name or a literal value.
 If a variable name is given, the value matched by the segment will be bound to that variable name for the rest of the pattern.
 If a literal value is given, the matched value must equal that value.
+If a variable's value is given in the environment, the matched value must equal the provided value.

 When used in a builder, the literal value will be copied into the buffer according to the type it is given.
 A variable name indicates a